verse-pbc/plur/README.md

 5. To the left of the configuration selector is the Flutter Device Selection dropdown where you can choose a device or Open iOS simulator.
 After a simulator is open, you can choose it as the run destination.
 6. Click the green Run button (to the right of the the configuration selector where `main.dart` is selected)

 Building for Mac Designed for iPad is not supported from Android Studio, and macOS (desktop) does not seem to be, either.
-You can use Xcode to select My Mac
+You can use Xcode to select My Mac (Designed for iPad) and run from there.

 ### Windows